 Through the science of distributed file and object storage virtualization, my company, DataCore Software, can create an overarching searchable catalog across groups of file servers and NAS, while preserving access controls.
 The process is called assimilation.
-Essentially, an instance of DataCore™ vFilO™ software on the sidelines takes inventory of the shares, their folders, subfolders and files, generating a database of their attributes.
+Essentially, an instance of DataCore™ vFilO™ file storage solution on the sidelines takes inventory of the shares, their folders, subfolders and files, generating a database of their attributes.
 Their name, location, owner, last modified date, permissions, and other properties make up this uber catalog.
 The actual files remain untouched.

 The software goes a few steps further.
 It lets you apply tags to the files that help associate them with projects, their importance, and content.
 My teammates and I can now use simple keywords to search the uber catalog for specific files without having to know which file server or NAS they reside in.
 And there’s more.

 The software learns the remaining capacity in each filer and can detect whether it is responsive or sluggish.
 IT can assign relative values and cost to each one so that the vFilO software can make appropriate load balancing and data placement decisions.